Matt1479/TypeScript-Udemy/README.md

 <br>

-**Meta-Programming** - you use somebody's else code without knowing exactly how it works, all you need to know is how to use it (e.g. DOM API, jQuery, etc).
+**Meta-Programming** - you use somebody's else code without knowing exactly how it works, or how it's written, all you need to know is how to use it (e.g. DOM API, jQuery, etc).

 <br>